Home / OMSAS Application Guide / OMSAS – University of Ottawa

 I am applying as a third-year student

-You must complete all admission requirements, including the prerequisite courses, by the beginning of June preceding admission into the MD Program.
+You must complete all admission requirements by June 1 preceding admission into the MD Program.

 I am applying with 3 years of undergraduate studies (or more)

-You are eligible to apply if you have completed at least 3 years of full-time studies in an undergraduate program or if you already have a university bachelor’s degree (or more).
+You are eligible to apply if you have completed at least 3 years of full-time studies in an undergraduate program leading to a university bachelor’s degree.

 The 3 years of full-time studies do not necessarily need to be consecutive nor be in the same bachelor’s degree program.